-Measure: Avoidance of any employee or contactor serious injury occurring during hazard directly related with restoration activities.
+Measure: Avoidance of any employee or contactor serious injury occurring during hazard storm/outage and restoration work.

+Criterion: For the scorecard purpose, hazard work is defined as any assignments that are directly related with restoration activities.
 Serious injuries are defined as injuries occurring while performing hazard work which result in hospitalization, medical treatment beyond first aid, or death.